 Independent Skills Labs (ISL) are scheduled each semester to allow students to practice with peers in order to practice and attain course expectations of physical therapy skills.
 Faculty/ affiliate faculty are available in ISL for questions, clarification and support of student learning according to course coordinator's discretion.
-ISL is optional for students.
-As such, no new course material will be presented.
+Specified ISLs for management courses are required for students.
 The structure of the ISL may vary between courses.